 BLOCK: Mara, when you look at the conversation and the debate today, the candidates were asked to stick to the issues.
 And pretty much they did, would you say so?

 LIASSON: Oh, absolutely.
 They stuck to those three issues.
 If, you know, they could have brought in some of the clashes they've been having on the campaign trail.
 They chose not to.
 Every - some of these candidates got opportunities to make their case.

 For instance, Edwards took every opportunity he could to talk about buying American, fighting against big corporations.
-He really pushed his populous methods here.
-Senator Clinton was giving an opportunity to tell about the kind of advice she gave to her - former President Bill Clinton on foreign policy.
-And she of course painted herself as being very, very involved.
+He really pushed his populist message here.
+Senator Clinton was given an opportunity to tell about the kind of advice she gave to her - former President Bill Clinton on foreign policy.
+And she, of course, painted herself as being very, very involved.
 But there was no direct engagement except for on that question about Iran.
 Nothing that really reflected the heated back and forth that is occurring on the campaign trail here.